 Q. How can I get the PureThermal 1 to automatically power on when USB power is applied?

 A. On the front of the board, near the groupgets logo there is an un-stuffed 0402 footprint (see the image below).
 If you solder down a 1k resistor there, the board will auto turn on when USB power is applied.
 The "v1.2" hardware version and newer that is shipping as of 07/2016 has this resistor placed by default.

--In order to do do radiometry with the Radiometric FLIR Lepton 2.5, Y16 firmware is required.
+-In order to get radiometric temperature measurements from the FLIR Lepton 2.5, Y16 firmware is required.
 Y16 firmware requires specialized software to work such as GetThermal.

 -For those wishing to apply possible future updates or load custom firmware themselves, we created a JTAG adapter board which can be purchased here.
 This adapter will also allow you to do more advanced debugging of PT1 along with faster flashing.
 Please note that firmware upgrades through DFU mode do not work reliably and are no longer supported on the PT1.